-Sir John Falstaff is the well-known figure of the fat, lazy, and slick-drunk knight in the works Henry IV and The Merry Wives of Windsor of William Shakespeare (1564-1616), as well as from these two works actionally designed Verdi opera Falstaff.
-Falstaff has unconditionally subscribed to the philosophy of unrestrained enjoyment of food and drink.
-Regarding his drinking preferences or his favorite wines will be one of them Malvasia mentioned.
+Sir John Falstaff is the well-known figure of the fat, lazy and drowsy knight in the works Henry IV and The Merry Wives of Windsor by William Shakespeare (1564-1616), as well as the Verdi opera Falstaff, which is based on these two works.
+Falstaff is unconditionally committed to the philosophy of uninhibited enjoyment when it comes to eating and drinking.
+Regarding his drinking preferences or his favorite wines will include a Malvasia mentioned.

-In the exuberant tavern scenes with extended drinking events, he is the "educator" of Crown Prince Hal (later King Henry V).
-In connection with the figure of Falstaff and one of his most famous performers, namely the ingenious Shakespeare mime Ludwig Devrient (1784-1832), the "invention" of the German name sparkling wine for the sparkling wine recycled.
-By the way, after the figure was the Austrian Wine Journal Falstaff named.
+In the exuberant tavern scenes with extensive drinking, he is the "educator" of Crown Prince Hal (later King Henry V).
+In connection with the figure of Falstaff and one of his most famous actors, namely the brilliant Shakespearean mime Ludwig Devrient (1784-1832), the "invention" of the German name sparkling wine for the sparkling wine recycled.
+Incidentally, the figure was the Austrian wine journal Falstaff named.